Shrubs in Cocktails

 There are no real rules in terms of what you can and cannot turn into a shrub.
-The process is premised on fermentation, which is a naturally occuring phenomenon.
+The process is premised on fermentation, which is a naturally occurring phenomenon.
 Any sort of produce can be used, but certain things are better left untouched.
 I once cleared out my apartment building attempting a Durian shrub.
 A colleague complained that a smoked red onion shrub I made tasted like salad dressing (they were wrong, it was delightful, and went exquisitely well with Mezcal).
 Fruit is generally the best subject, as its sugar content makes it easy for the microscopic creatures involved in fermentation to get to work.
 That said, once you’ve made a few, the garden’s the limit.
 Berries and fruits are perfect subjects to start with before trying things like onion, cucumber or carrot.
-Of special note is that ‘seconds’ or the produce that isn’t especially aesthetically pleasing is not only cheap, but perfect for shrubs.
+Of special note is that ‘seconds’ or the produce that isn’t especially aesthetically pleasing is not only cheap but perfect for shrubs.
 Farmers’ Markets are a great place to start if you’re looking to set aside a massive amount of Strawberry shrub in July on the cheap for your party in February.

 The Shrub Sweetener

 It’s always going to be some sort of dry sugar, as fermentation needs air to help it along.
 However, you’re not stuck with granulated and processed white sugar.
-There’s Demerara and Turbinado and brown sugar as well.
+There are Demerara and Turbinado and brown sugar as well.
 When it comes down to writing your recipes and experimenting, the flavor profiles of sugar will play into how you work your alchemy.
 Brown sugar and blueberries is an amazing combination, while that same molasses character may overwhelm weaker flavors, like a pear.
-There’s no really wrong answer, but the more effort you put into your shrubs, the bigger the reward.
+There’s no real wrong answer, but the more effort you put into your shrubs, the bigger the reward.

 The Shrub Vinegar